ChimkaD/PBPK-perc/Model Files/README.md

 ## PBPK model files for perc in 3 + CC-45 strains of mice
-This folder contains following PBPK model files:
+This folder contains following PBPK modeling files:
-  - Model files:
-    - an original model file 'perc.v3.4.model' from Dalaijamts et al. 2018, which was used in MC/MCMC simulations.
+  - Model files - an original model file 'perc.v3.4.model' from Dalaijamts et al. 2018, which was used in MC/MCMC simulations.
-    - a modified model file 'perc.v2.strain.48.model' added some parameters for Dose metric predictions.
   - Input files for MC/MCMC simulations of preliminary and final models:
     -  Preliminary modeling starts with inputs for MCMC simulation "perc.mouse.48strain.27p.mcmc.1.in x 4 markov chains" were checked adding TK time-course data of 45 strains of CC mice to previous 3 mouse strains.
     -  Preliminary modeling of MCMC simulation using 58 parameter priors and 3 strains to produce posteiors for use of inputs of Global Sensitivity analysis.